gbelouze/geefetch/docs/satellites/gedi.md

 ## Configuration Options

 See [common configuration options](../api/cli/configuration.md#geefetch.cli.omegaconfig.SatelliteDefaultConfig) for non GEDI-specific configuration.
-Additionnally, you may provide the following options.
+Additionally, you may provide the following options.

 ### GEDI L2A Configuration Options